Residential Learning Communities

 Steps to Join an RLC

 - Apply to join a Residential Learning Community.
-Application is currently CLOSED for fall 2020.
+Application is currently set to open January, 15 for fall 2021.

 - Application is available in AU Access > Student Menu > First Year Seminar and Learning Community Application.